 Properties of polymer concrete:

-This concrete has better tensile strength, compressive strength, flexural strength and wonderful abrasion resistance than cement-concrete.
+Polymer concrete has better tensile strength, compressive strength, flexural strength and wonderful abrasion resistance than cement-concrete.

-Excellent adhesion on most of the surfaces, also increases the adhesion on older surfaces.
+This concrete has Excellent adhesion on most of the surfaces, also increases the adhesion on older surfaces.

-Polymers concrete attains 70% strength after one day of curing at room temperature, whereas standard concrete attains 20% strength in 28-days.
+This concrete attains 70% strength after one day of curing at room temperature, whereas standard concrete attains 20% strength in 28-days.

-Polymers concrete offers long-term durability, low permeability and water versatility.
+This concrete offers long-term durability, low permeability and water versatility.

-This concrete is very less permeable to water and aggressive chemical materials.
+It is very less permeable to water and aggressive chemical materials.

 It produces lightweight concrete.